This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
+Healthcare providers will monitor you closely for any problems.
 You may need blood tests to check your calcium, parathyroid hormone, and thyroid hormone levels.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you may be taken to your hospital room or allowed to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you may be taken to your hospital room or allowed to go home.

 - Drains will be taken out when the incision stops draining fluid.